Center for Cartoon Studies: Post Office

 The Former Post office Building in downtown White River Junction was purchased by the school in December 2011.
-The brick building is constructed in a colonial revival architectural style and was built in 1934 as a Works Progress Administration structure.
+The brick building was constructed in a Colonial Revival architectural style and was built in 1934 as a Works Progress Administration structure.
 This building will become the main structure for the Center for Cartoon Studies and includes classrooms, faculty offices and lounges, and the Schulz Library.
 The top floor of the Post Office Building is still rented to the current tenants.
-It also includes studio space for the Inky Solomon Center, a grant-program geared towards CCS alumni, their comics and community outreach.
+It also includes studio space for the Inky Solomon Center, a grant-program geared towards CCS alumni, their comics, and community outreach.

 Schulz Library

-The Schulz Library, named after Charles M. Schulz is the official library of the Center for Cartoon Studies and currently houses over 9,000 titles in one room.
-The Library is currently in storage, but was previously housed in the former Bridge Street firehouse, owned by the Main Street Museum.
-The material in the library had to be evacuated in August 2011 due to flood waters from Hurricane Irene.
+The Schulz Library, named after Charles M. Schulz, is the official library of the Center for Cartoon Studies and currently houses over 20,000 titles.
 The Library's collection focuses on comic books, graphic novels, as well as "books about cartooning – both academic and instructional."
 The Schulz's collection has grown largely from donations from collectors and publishers, as well as artists.
-By the fall semester of 2012 the Schulz library will be moved to the Post Office Building the CCS purchased in 2011.

-Special collections located at the Library include collections of gag cartoons, classic newspaper comic strips, Zines and mini-comics, and a large collection of rare and hard to find Peanuts books, as well as "a near-complete run of The Comics Journal."
+Special collections located at the Library include a large collection of rare and hard-to-find Peanuts books (by the library's namesake Charles M. Schulz), collections of gag cartoons, classic newspaper comic strips, zines and minicomics, as well as "a near-complete run of The Comics Journal."
 Many hard-to-find titles and previews of student work are featured on the Schulz Library Blog.

+The material in the library was previously housed in the former Bridge Street firehouse, owned by the Main Street Museum.
+It had to be evacuated in August 2011 due to flood waters from Hurricane Irene.
+In 2012 the Schulz library was moved to the Post Office Building the CCS purchased in 2011.

 Academics

-The Center For Cartoon Studies offers a Master of Fine Arts degree, both one and two-year certificate programs, as well as summer programs.
+The Center for Cartoon Studies offers a Master of Fine Arts degree, both one and two-year certificate programs, as well as summer programs.

-Each term, roughly 14 well known cartoon artists and others in the field come to CCS as visiting faculty and guest lecturers.
+Each term, roughly 14 well-known cartoon artists and others in the field come to CCS as visiting faculty and guest lecturers.
 The visiting faculty lecture, critique, and discuss with students of the school the student work and their own.
 Past visiting faculty have included Alison Bechdel, Ed Brubaker, Ivan Brunetti, James Kochalka, Jason Lutes, Scott McCloud, Seth, Art Spiegelman, Craig Thompson, and Chris Ware.

-A senior Thesis is required at the Center, which usually involves the creation of a full scale graphic novel or a full year's worth of work.
+A senior thesis is required at the Center, which usually involves the creation of a full-scale graphic novel or a full year's worth of work.

+Publishing

+The Center for Cartoon Studies Presents

+The publishing imprint "The Center for Cartoon Studies Presents", under the direction of series editor James Sturm, has published a number of young adult graphic novels on historical subjects: